x6zeng/nlpactivelearning/index.md

 <h4>Features that affect the Active Learning Performance</h4>

 In our study, we aimed to investigate the impact of different settings on the accuracy of active learning.
 To this end, we grouped the data by settings and plotted accuracy difference graphs.
-Specifically, we compared the results obtained using unbalanced and balanced data in figures 3 and 4, and time-unsorted and time-sorted data in figures 5 and 6.
-The blue line in each plot represents the metric difference obtained using unbalanced data or time-unsorted data, while the orange line represents the metric difference obtained using balanced data or time-sorted data.
-Our results revealed that the orange line in each plot had more variance than the blue line.
-Furthermore, we compared the results acquired using different partition ratios and models.
-The colors of the lines indicate the partition ratio and the column indicates the type of models.
-In the conducted experiment, we employed a number of settings to fine-tune the active learning process and investigate their impact on its performance.
-These settings included the use of balanced or unbalanced datasets with respect to predictive labels, sorting data by date, partitioning of the data into training, unlabeled, and testing sets, and the number of samples drawn from the unlabeled data and added to the training set.
-Prior to the experiment, we hypothesized that a larger sampling size with a smaller training set would yield the greatest improvement in active learning performance.
+We hypothesized that a larger sampling size with a smaller training set would yield the greatest improvement in active learning performance.
 The results of our experiment supported this hypothesis.

 Specifically, in the task of relevance prediction, we observed that increasing the sampling size led to an improvement in overall accuracy, as shown in Figure 7.
 We also found that having a training set comprising only 10\% of the total data, with the remaining 90\% divided equally between the unlabeled and testing sets, resulted in the greatest accuracy improvements for active learning.
 Additionally, the Bernoulli Naive Bayes Classifier emerged as the most promising model selection option, with accuracy improvements continuing to increase as the sampling size increased to 600.